Fraunhofer-AISEC/omejdn-server/README.md

     - APP_ENV: May be set to 'production' to prevent debug output such as logging sensitive information to stdout.
     - HOST: May be set to modify the host config variable (useful for docker-compose deployments)
+    - OMEJDN_PATH_PREFIX: May be set to modify the path_prefix config variable
+    - BIND_TO: May be set to modify the bind_to config variable
+    - ALLOW_ORIGIN: May be set to modify the allow_origin config variable
+    - OMEJDN_ADMIN: May be set to username:password to create an admin user
     - OMEJDN_JWT_AUD_OVERRIDE: May be set to modify the expected 'aud' claim in a JWT assertion in a client_credentials flow.
 The standard usually expects the claim to contain the host, hence use this only if necessary.

 Setting the environment variables depends on how you run the service.